Fudan-iGEM/2025-wiki/pages/inclusivity.md

 | Environmental/occupational | Farmers, workers in humid environments, people in poor housing | Respiratory fungal infections, athlete’s foot, jock itch |
 | Lifestyle/behavioral | Poor hygiene, antibiotic misuse, pet ownership | Dermatophytosis, candidiasis, tinea (e.g., cat ringworm) |

-In other words, although an HIV patient, a diabetic with foot ulcers, a young athlete with athlete’s foot, and a pregnant woman with vaginitis may seem vastly different in identity, at a deeper level they are all *“allies affected by fungal problems”*—sharing with EB patients the identity of *living with a recurrent, chronic condition*.
+In other words, while our research began with EB patients, it soon expanded to include **a broader range of individuals susceptible to fungal infections**.
+More importantly, we discovered that groups like an HIV patient, a diabetic with foot ulcers, a young athlete with athlete's foot, or a pregnant woman with vaginitis — despite their seemingly different identities — are all, at a deeper level, “allies affected by fungal problems.”
+They share with EB patients the intersecting identity of living with a recurrent, chronic condition compounded by other vulnerabilities.

 ---
 #### Details